-You might think that I’d recommend a thorough editing and proofreading process for every blog.
+You might think that I’d recommend a thorough proofreading and editing process for every blog.

 But that’s not the case.

-Since I don’t know enough about your blog to answer the question I pose in the headline of this article for you, I want to provide tools that will help you evaluate your own publication.
+Since I don’t know enough about your blog to answer the question I pose in the headline of this article, I’m going to provide editing tips for writers that will help you evaluate your own publication.

-Is your content successful with your current level of editing and proofreading, or would you benefit from more substantial revisions?
+To start, it’s useful to ask yourself: Is your blogging successful with your current level of editing and proofreading, or could you possibly benefit from more substantial revisions?

-I’m a loyal follower of the Socratic method, so we’re going to explore the colossal question, “Does your blog need editing and proofreading?” by asking more questions. 😉
+Since I’m a loyal follower of the Socratic method, we’re going to explore the colossal question, “Does your blog need proofreading and editing?” by asking more questions. 😉

-Answer the three questions below for insights that will let you reach your content goals faster.
+After answering the three questions below, you’ll uncover how you can reach your content goals faster.

 1. Why do you publish content?